FindBestKB

 Disclosure: We may earn a commission when you purchase through our links.
 This doesn’t affect our editorial independence.
 Learn more

-Review · Last updated: April 2026
+Review · Last verified: April 17, 2026

-BookStack Review 2026: Open-Source KB
+BookStack Review 2026: Free Open-Source KB Worth It?

 For teams managing a growing repository of knowledge, finding the right tool to structure, store, and share information is critical.
 BookStack, an open-source knowledge base (KB) platform, presents a compelling option for those who prioritize data control and cost-efficiency.
 As an entirely free, self-hosted solution, BookStack offers a unique books, chapters, and pages structure that appeals to organized minds.
 However, the absence of a hosted cloud version means it’s not for everyone.
 Let’s dive into what makes BookStack a standout choice for some, and a potential headache for others.